-(t) Fair Value Measurement
+(r) Fair value measurement

 The Authority measures financial instruments, such as amounts due to the Treasurer, at fair value at each balance sheet date.
-Also, fair values of loans and receivables and borrowings measured at amortised cost are disclosed in Note 24.
+Also, fair values of loans and receivables and borrowings measured at amortised cost are disclosed in note 21.
 In accordance with the transitional provisions, comparatives have not been presented.